siunam321/CTF-Writeups/NahamCon-CTF-2022/Web/Jurassic-Park/README.md

 > Disallow:

 Disallow means **disallowing crawlers to access a specific directory**.
-In this challenge, we can see `/ingen/` is disallow, which means crawlers can't access to /ingen/ directory. **BUT we can access to that directory, except crawlers.**
+In this challenge, we can see `/ingen/` is disallowed, which means crawlers can't access to /ingen/ directory. **BUT we can access to that directory, except crawlers.**

 So now why not go to `/ingen/` to see are there any sensitive information?